eMapR/LT-GEE/README.md

 + Masking out clouds, cloud shadows, and snow using CFMASK product from USGS
 + Medoid annual compositing

 #### ToDo

-+ Export the map layers
++ Option to xxport the map layers
 + Allow input of a user drawn area or import of a feature asset or fusion table
 + auto stretch to different indices - right now it is defaulting stretch for NBR
++ Force absolute value for magnitude filter inputs
++ Handle input of unscaled decimal values for the pre-dist and magntiude filter parameters

 ## <a id='faq'></a>FAQ